Openings as of 1/24/2018

 Occasional regional and statewide travel using personal vehicle; occasional overnight absences; driving in varied weather conditions; occasional prolonged or irregular hours; light to moderate lifting/carrying of equipment and materials; many evening activities.

-Munday CISD is accepting applications for a High School Math Teacher.
-Please complete the online application or contact John Berry, Secondary Principal at firstname.lastname@example.org for additional information.
+Chillicothe ISD is accepting applications for a Pre-K-3rd grade teacher.
+Please complete the online application.
+Contact Brenda Dunlap, Elementary Principal at firstname.lastname@example.org for additional information.

 Application Procedure: Interested applicants should complete an online application at www.esc9.net under employment opportunities then school district openings.
 Please contact Cristi Little, Special Education Director at 940-564-5614 for additional information.